 - Back up and work on your files from Google Drive.

 - If you plan to use your personal computer to work remotely, make sure you can access your email or other G Suite tools.

 - If you require Microsoft Office and do not have it installed, use Office 365 for Mac or Windows.

-- Collaboration: All students, faculty and staff can use Google Hangouts Meet, GoTo Meeting or Blackboard Collaborate to create a common virtual space.
+- Collaboration: All students, faculty and staff can use Google Hangouts Meet, Zoom, or Blackboard Collaborate to create a common virtual space.